8 Types of Pronouns

 Distributive pronouns are marked in bold for easy identification.

-• Each of the boys is taking part in the competition.
+• Each took part in the competition.

 • Each of the players will play the match.